Identifying And Overcoming What Holds You Back In Life

-Your support of these misguided limiting beliefs with negative thoughts uphold these misguided thoughts that you’ve acquired throughout your life.
+You support these misguided limiting beliefs of yours with negative thoughts that you’ve developed and acquired throughout your life.

-These misguided thoughts are the very thing that keeps you from reaching your goals.
+These misguided thoughts are the very thing that keeps you from having real success in your life and achieving your goals.

-You need to identify and then challenge the negative thoughts you accept as accurate by positive affirmations.
+You need to begin to identify and then challenge the negative thoughts you accept as accurate with positive self-affirmations.